96boards/website/_posts/2018-11-21-OpenFace-Demo.md

 Espeak

-In this demo a tool called Espeak was used in conjunction with a bluetooth speaker to have the recognized name, or unrecognized unknown said aloud through a speaker.
+In this demo a tool called Espeak was used in conjunction with a Bluetooth speaker to have the recognized name, or unrecognized unknown said aloud through a speaker.

 First download Espeak:
 `$ sudo apt-get install espeak`

 Espeak can be used through the command line with the command `$ espeak ‘text’` , or it can be used through the use of its python api.

 In order to make the demo say the recognized name, we must add a few lines to the classifier_webcam.py file in OpenFace.